10 – Someone To Lay Down Besides Me

 # 8 – Different Drum

-There is no way we could compose a Top 10 Linda Ronstadt Songs list without including her first big hit recorded with the Stony Poneys in 1967.
+We could not compose a Top 10 Linda Ronstadt Songs list without including her first big hit recorded with the Stony Poneys in 1967.
 The song “Different Drum,” has been a staple of FM radio since it was released in the late 1960’s.
-The song was written by Mike Nesmith of The Monkees.
-It reached all the way top No.13 on the Billboard music charts in 1967.
-Just listen to that sound of that voice.
+Mike Nesmith of The Monkees wrote the song.
+It reached the number thirteen position on the Billboard music charts in 1967.
+Just listen to the sound of that voice.
 No one sounded like Linda Ronstadt.

 # 7 – When Will I Be Loved

-The song “When Will I Be Loved,” was written by Phil Everly of The Everly Brothers.
+The song “When Will I Be Loved” was written by Phil Everly of The Everly Brothers.
 The song reached the Top 10 for The Everly Brothers when it was released in 1960.
 However, Linda Ronstadt had a penchant for re-recording hit songs and having even more success with her versions.
-Linda Ronstadt’s version reached the No 2 position on the Billboard charts in 1975.
+Linda Ronstadt’s version reached the number two position on the Billboard charts in 1975.
 This song defined the classic Linda Ronstadt sound of the mid-seventies.
-If you were a fan of am radio in the 1970s, you couldn’t turn on the radio for 15 miunutes in 1975 without hearing this great recording.
+If you were a fan of AM radio in the 1970s, you couldn’t turn on the radio for 15 minutes in 1975 without hearing this excellent recording.

 # 6 – Hurt So Bad

-The song “Hurt So Bad,” was the second single from her 1980 Mad Love album.
+The song “Hurt So Bad” was the second single from her 1980 Mad Love album.
 The song was originally recorded by Little Anthony & The Imperials.
 It was a top 10 song for Little Anthony & The Imperials back in 1960.
 Linda Ronstadt’s version also reached the top 10 in 1980.
 Her vocals on the song were simply stunning.
-Hands down, one of her most passionate performances.
-While the Mad Love album had a very new wave feel to the rest of it, this one paid tribute to old-style Linda Ronstadt.
+Hands down, it is one of her most passionate performances.
+While the Mad Love album had a very new wave feel to the rest of it, this one paid tribute to Linda Ronstadt’s old-style.

 # 5 – What’s New

-It’s amazing how Linda Ronstadt was able to record former songs that were huge hits and deliver even more stunning and successful versions of those songs.
-Not many singers would attempt to cover a Smokey Robinson song, but Linda Ronstadt made a career out of covering legendary vocalists’ songs.
+It’s incredible how Linda Ronstadt could record songs that were originally massive hits and deliver even more stunning and successful versions of those songs.
+However, her version of this song was not as successful as Smokey’s.
+Not many singers would attempt to cover a Smokey Robinson song, but Linda Ronstadt made a career out of covering legendary vocalist songs.
 Linda Ronstadt’s version appeared on her 1975 album Prisoner in Disguise.

 # 3 – Ooh Baby Baby

-If you thought Linda Ronstadt’s cover of Smokey Robinson’s “Tracks of my Tears,” was amazing, you will be blown away by her versions of Smokey’s “Ooh Baby Baby.”
+If you thought Linda Ronstadt’s cover of Smokey Robinson’s “Tracks of My Tears” was terrific, you would be blown away by her version of Smokey’s “Ooh Baby Baby.”
 The song was released on her 1978 Living in the U.S.A. album.
 At that point in time, Linda Ronstadt could do no wrong.
 Everything Linda Ronstadt recorded and released was huge.
-“Ooh Baby Baby,” was a top 10 hit on multiple Billboard music charts.
+“Ooh Baby Baby” was a top 10 hit on multiple Billboard music charts.

 # 2 – You’re No Good

-If the song “Different Drum,” introduced Linda Ronstadt to the world, the song “Your No Good,” augmented her place in popular music history for good.
-The song was released on her 1974 Grammy Award winning album Heart Like A Wheel.
+If the song “Different Drum” introduced Linda Ronstadt to the world, the song “Your No Good” augmented her place in popular music history for good.
+The song was released on her 1974 Grammy Award-winning album Heart Like A Wheel.
 It was an album that was eventually placed on the National Recording Registry by the Library of Congress.
-Over the years Linda Ronstadt recorded so many out of this world vocals performances on vinyl, “Your No Good,” will always stand as one of her best.
+Over the years, Linda Ronstadt recorded so many out-of-this-world vocal performances on vinyl, “Your No Good” will always stand as one of her best.

 # 1 – Lose Again

-Linda Ronstadt’s recording of “Lose Again,” was in essence her greatest performance.
+Linda Ronstadt’s recording of “Lose Again” was, in essence, her most outstanding performance.
 Linda Ronstadt’s vocal performances on all her recordings have always been pitch-perfect.
-She has always lent tremendous energy and styles to all her releases.
-However, on “Lose Again,” Linda Ronstadt delivered an emotionally fused vocal that stands as one of the greatest popular music performances of all time.
+She has always lent tremendous energy and style to all her releases.
+However, on “Lose Again,” Linda Ronstadt delivered an emotionally fused vocal that stands as one of the most incredible popular music performances of all time.
 The song was the opening track on her 1975 album Hasten Down the Wind.
+The song was written by Karla Bonoff.

 Her best Rock & Pop & Country era songs include the following: